 This post may contain affiliate links, meaning at no additional cost to you, that we will earn a small commission if you click through and decide to make a purchase.

 This helps towards the costs of running our website. :-)

 Follow us on social media

-Are you planning a trip to Cebu?
+Which is your favourite Cebu waterfall?
 Have you been and have a recommendation for one we missed?
 Let us know in the comments below!